 There are a couple of particularly noteworthy shops in Central.
-Straddling the very centre of Central at the Des Vouex Road is the iconic Louis Vuitton shop.
-Wrapped in glass and backlit in ever changing styles and colour, this is said to be one of the fashion retailer’s busiest stores and is a popular local landmark.
+Straddling the very center of Central at the Des Voeux Road is the iconic Louis Vuitton shop.
+Wrapped in glass and backlit in ever-changing styles and color, this is said to be one of the fashion retailer’s busiest stores and is a popular local landmark.

-For a more local flavour try Shanghai Tang, an upscale fashion department store which specialises in traditional Chinese wear, from Cheongsams to Mao jackets, and gifts with contemporary designs.
+For a more local flavor try Shanghai Tang, an upscale fashion department store which specializes in traditional Chinese wear, from Cheongsams to Mao jackets, and gifts with contemporary designs.
 The brand has taken off in recent years as interest in unique Chinese designs has increased and its new flagship store at 1 Duddell Street is often packed.